Logic-Factory/ACE/readme.md

 </p>

 We also designed one adaptive dataset generation framework, which can generate one generic dataset for multiple downstream machine-learning tasks in logic synthesis. \
-The details are discussed at [OpenLS-D Folder](OpenLS-D/readme.md).
+The details are discussed at [OpenLS-DDGF Folder](OpenLS-DGF/readme.md).

 ### Tasks